functional-koans/clojure-koans/README.md

 project.

 You can use Leiningen (http://github.com/technomancy/leiningen) to automatically install the Clojure jar in the right place.
+Leiningen will also get you a couple more jarfiles, including JLine, which allows you some of the functionality of readline (command-line history, for example).

 After you have leiningen installed, run